 (September 2015, Crossway)

 I wrote True Worshipers: Seeking What Matters to God as a follow up to my first book, Worship Matters:Leading Others to Encounter the Greatness of God.
-My second book was aimed at leaders, but True Worshipers is intended to help people in the congregation understand how to become the kind of worshiper God is seeking.
+My first book was aimed at leaders, but True Worshipers is intended to help people in the congregation understand how to become the kind of worshiper God is seeking.
 In nine chapters, I cover what I think are some of the basic misunderstandings and challenges Christians face in this area, including: Is worship about giving or receiving?
+What is the essence of worshiping God?
+Why is it so important for Christians to gather?
 What’s the relationship between Sunday worship and everyday worship?
 How can I sing in a way that brings glory to God?
 What does God’s presence have to do with worship?
 A free study guide is available from Crossway.

 (April 2008, Crossway)